bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 # Abstract

-In part 1, I applied the prefix idea from Umbra-style strings to molecules and improved exact match queries via short-circuiting in duckdb_rdkit.
+In part 1, I applied the prefix idea from Umbra-style strings to molecules and improved exact match queries via short-circuiting in a duckdb extension, duckdb_rdkit.
 I then tried to add more data to the prefix to also enable short-circuiting for substructure matches.
 This caused a degradation in exact match performance.
 Experiments suggested that execution time increased as the Umbra-mol struct got larger (more data in the prefix